MIDSUMMER CONSERVATORY PROGRAMME

 Accommodation

-The above fees to not include the non-refundable Application Fee of $55 which is paid at the time of application.
+The above fee does not include the non-refundable Application Fee of $55 which is paid at the time of application.

 On acceptance, in order to hold their place, applicants will need to pay a non-refundable deposit of US$500.
 The balance of the fees will be due in two installments with final payment due by the end of May.